 It’s Monday morning and the week is already going sideways.
 The oldest has told me that he absolutely cannot do the work that we’ve chosen (together) for him, and the next oldest is avoiding her math like the plague.
-The twice-exceptional struggling reader is melting down because, well, books, and the four year old is taking advantage of everyone’s distraction and wreaking complete and utter havoc.
+The twice-exceptional struggling reader is melting down because, well, books, and my youngest is taking advantage of everyone’s distraction and wreaking complete and utter havoc.

 I have gifted kids — so why aren’t they just working?
 Don’t gifted kids love to do their work?